- For mentally ill, home -- and recovery -- can be out of reach

 Under that law, a person must be an immediate danger to himself or others in order to be committed.

 At a hearing, Neubaum might hear a doctor say he thinks a person is suicidal.
 The attorney for the committed will likely ask why the doctor thinks that.
-Does the person have a specific plan to kill himself?
-Could he carry it out?

 He's presided over these hearings for more than a decade.
 Sometimes, he said, people in need of help are lost over the narrow edge of the law.